 When adopting a pet, expect ten or more years (maybe twenty!) of unconditional love.
 Here are some questions to consider before adopting:

 - Pets require vet care (annual check-ups, shots, etc.), require proper nutrition, shelter, preventative pet care, exercise and social interaction.
-Expect licensing fees, collars, leashes, litter boxes, food bowls, etc. Will your budget allow for this and unforeseen expenses, such as emergency vet bills?
+Expect annual licensing fees, collars, leashes, litter boxes, food bowls, etc. Will your budget allow for this and unforeseen expenses, such as emergency vet bills?
 Learn more about what you can expect with lifetime expenses by clicking here.

 - Do you have the time to spend with your new pet?
 Walks.
 Play time.
 Grooming.